 Here’s our recommendation: Chalet Floria.

-Okay… So, the fact is, there are no shortage of great, short trail runs around Chamonix.
+Okay… So, the fact is, there is no shortage of great, short trail runs around Chamonix.
 Chamonix is, after all, “Le Vallée du Trail,” so options abound.
 But this run to Chalet Floria gets high marks from us.

 To start, Chalet Floria is a charming old stone building brimming with flowers, nestled into the hillside not far from Chamonix’s Petit Balcon Sud.
 Second, there’s the view.
 The location is just high enough to offer a wide-ranging survey of the valley, as well as across to the Mer de Glace glacier on the side of Mont Blanc.
 Third, it feels secluded.
 Chalet Floria, however, is less than an hour’s run from town.
 It’s a hidden gem amid a trail-runner’s paradise.